Vonng/pigsty/docs/m-discovery.md

 # Service Discovery

-Service discovery has various uses, and this article describes the mechanism used by the Pigsty monitoring system Prometheus to discover monitoring objects.
+This article describes the mechanism used by the Pigsty monitor system Prometheus to discover monitor objects.

-The basis of service discovery is **identity**, for more information about identity, please refer to the section [**entity**](c-pgsql.md#ER-Model)
+The basis of service discovery is **identity**.
+For more identity information, please refer to the section [**entity**](c-pgsql.md#ER-Model).

-Once you have the identity, you also need to associate **monitoring targets** with the identity in the monitoring system, and Pigsty provides two implementations.
+It would help if you also associated **monitor targets** with the identity in the monitor system, and Pigsty provides two implementations.

-* [Static File Service Discovery](#static-file-service-discovery)： using an automatically maintained configuration file (default)
+* [Static File Service Discovery](#static-file-service-discovery): Using an automatically maintained configuration file (default).
-* [Consul service discovery](Consul-service-discovery): uses automatically maintained Consul service registration information
+* [Consul service discovery](Consul-service-discovery): Uses automatically maintained Consul service registration information.

 The static file is the default service discovery mechanism.
 Before v1.0.0, Consul was the default service discovery method, and the discovery mechanism could be configured via parameters.